 - Periodontitis.
 In this stage, your gums pull away from your teeth, creating “pockets” where bacteria collect and cause infection.
 As your body tries to fight the infection, the connective tissue around your teeth begins to break down, endangering your smile.

 If your gums have receded far enough to expose your tooth roots, Dr. Jennifer Perkins can perform a gum graft to repair them.
 Chao Pinhole Surgical Technique may be another option to consider when repairing gum recession.

-Dr. Jennifer Perkins graduated her DDS (Doctor of Dental Surgery) in University of Tennessee Health Science Center in Memphis.
-She is also a member of many professional organization such as American Academy of Cosmetic Dentistry, Academy of General Dentistry, American Dental Association, Alabama Dental Society, Huntsville-Madison County Dental Society, Eighth District Dental Society.
-After 22 years of practicing dentistry, she’s still excited to help patients restore their oral function and give their “dream smile “.
+Dr. Jennifer Perkins obtained her DDS from the University of Tennessee Health Science Center in Memphis.
+She is also a member of many professional organizations such as the Academy of General Dentistry, American Dental Association, Alabama Dental Society, Huntsville-Madison County Dental Society, and Eighth District Dental Society.
+After 22 years of practicing dentistry, she’s still excited to help patients restore their oral function and give them their dream smile.